 - Donate or Sell

-In doing this we were able to get rid of so many scratched, not watched, and no longer sparking joy DVDs.
+In doing this, we could get rid of so many scratched, not watched, and no longer sparking joy DVDs.
 And it reminded me to take better care of my workout DVDs by keeping them in their cases, not just out to get scratched.

-But my favorite part of the book tidying came from my girls’ books.
+But my favourite part of the book tidying came from my girls’ books.
 Be sure to check out their post to see just how I tackled their children’s book library.

 Now I’d like to think I’m a paper organizing pro.
-Like Kondo, I’ve been orangizing and sorting objects, papers, and mementos since I was middle school and papers are one of my favorites.
-Just this summer I did a complete makeover of how we file our home papers (bills, important documents, etc.) in how I went from using an old, broken filing cabinet in our basement that was hard to ever want to file things in to a new “command center" in our kitchen that contains binders for each category of papers.
+Like Kondo, I’ve been organizing and sorting objects, papers, and mementoes since I was in middle school, and papers are one of my favourites.
+Just this summer, I did a complete makeover of how we file our home papers (bills, important documents, etc.) in how I went from using an old, broken filing cabinet in our basement to want to file things into a new “command centre” in our kitchen that contains binders for each category of papers.

-As you can see by the picture, I have binders for “Bank Accounts, Health Care, Home Management, Cars, etc.” for my type-A brain this is great.
-And the color coding is just the icing on the cake.
+As you can see by the picture, I have binders for “Bank Accounts, Health Care, Home Management, Cars, etc.” for my type-A brain.
+This is great.
+And the colour coding is just the icing on the cake.
 Here’s a link to where I got the binders at Staples.
-Kondo on the other hand thinks you should toss 90% of the papers you own and store the ones you keep into a vertical filing system based on 3 categories: things you use often, things you don’t use often, and things you have to keep.
+Kondo, on the other hand, thinks you should toss 90% of the papers you own and store the ones you keep into a vertical filing system based on 3 categories: things you often use, things you don’t use often, and things you have to keep.
 And not to “sub-divide” the categories…but I love to sub-divide!
-So within Bank Accounts, there’s a file for my bank account, Brandon’s bank account, etc. I just like separate things to be separate.
+So within Bank Accounts, there’s a file for my bank account, Brandon’s bank account, etc. I like separate things to be separate.
 Maybe someday I’ll get tired of it and jump to Kondo’s simple categories.

-Within this category I tackled some cluttered areas under the sink in my bathroom and in the drawers next to the sink.
-As she describes in the book, you take everything out, decide if it sparks joy or for these categories (is useful and I still like it) and from there, only store the things you want to keep.
+Within this category, I tackled some cluttered areas under the sink in my bathroom and the drawers next to the sink.
+As she describes in the book, you take everything out, decide if it sparks joy or for these categories (it is useful, and I still like it) and from there, only store the things you want to keep.

-1- Extra beauty products (contacts, shampoo, body wash, basically anything that needing refilling soon)
+1- Extra beauty products (contacts, shampoo, body wash, basically anything that is needing refilling soon)

 3- Cleaning supplies (mirror cleaner, toilet cleaner, etc. to make keeping this bathroom clean a little easier)

-Next I tackled the drawers next to the sink.
-The first one has: toothbrushes and toothpaste, hair bows for the girls, brushes, and hair ties.
+Next, I tackled the drawers next to the sink.
+The first one has toothbrushes and toothpaste, hair bows for the girls, brushes, and hair ties.
 This drawer used to be a mess, so I love the cleaner version.
 My girls are even able to help me keep it clean since it’s so easy to see where everything goes.
-In case you’re wondering, here's the trays I use to store them: big trays & little trays.
+In case you’re wondering, here are the trays I use to store them: big trays & little trays.

 I repeated this same process to all the drawers in my kitchen too.
-And as I kept cleaning I kept finding change all over the house.
-Usually Kondo suggests the phrase, “Into my wallet!” for spare change you find around your home, but to my surprise, we had quite a bit.
-So during this stage of the cleaning I loaded up all the change I had found into a jar and took it to a CoinStar machine.
+And as I kept cleaning, I kept finding change all over the house.
+Usually, Kondo suggests the phrase, “Into my wallet!” for a spare change you find around your home, but to my surprise, we had quite a bit.
+So during this stage of the cleaning, I loaded up all the change I had found into a jar and took it to a CoinStar machine.

 Avery helped me dump it in and get some cash back!
 We ended up having $15 in change.
 Again, sometimes cleaning up pays off!

-Kondo suggests you save this category for last because by this point in your tidying, you’ve strengthened your decision skills and you’re better able to take on those sentimental items that might have slowed you down before.
+Kondo suggests you save this category for last because by this point in your tidying, you’ve strengthened your decision skills, and you’re better able to take on those sentimental items that might have slowed you down before.
 I know personally by this point in the tidying, I felt like a decision making ninja.
-Anything that came my way was quickly decided upon and either tossed or kept, without much hesitation.
-So whatever you do, save photos and mementos until the end.
-It will take you much less time for you to process them than if you started with them.
+Anything that came my way was quickly decided upon, and either tossed or kept, without much hesitation.
+So whatever you do, save photos and mementoes until the end.
+It will take you much less time to process them than if you started with them.

-With that in mind, here's the photos, mementos, and even CDs that I had collected over the years.
-Some were my personal childhood photos, others were of Brandon and I, and some were even from my job as a teacher.
-Basically I went photo by photo and item by item and really thought to myself, “Does this spark joy?”
-Now some items I had kept for years so before I just put them in the “keep pile" I had to really stop myself, and say, “Yes you’ve had this forever, it’s served you, but do you REALLY still need it?”
-And usually the true answer was NO, so I tossed it.
+With that in mind, here are the photos, mementoes, and even CDs that I had collected over the years.
+Some were my personal childhood photos, others were Brandon and me, and some were even from my job as a teacher.
+Basically, I went photo by photo and item by item and really thought to myself, “Does this spark joy?”
+Now some items I had kept for years, so before I just put them in the “keep pile”, I had to really stop myself and say, “Yes, you’ve had this forever, it’s served you, but do you REALLY still need it?”
+And usually, the true answer was NO, so I tossed it.

 After my initial toss and sort, I even laid out the pictures I had chosen and sorted through them once again during one of my workouts, just in case I had missed some.

-End result?
-I filled nearly this entire trash can with old photos and mementos that were not serving me.
+Result?
+I filled nearly this entire trash can with old photos and mementoes that were not serving me.
 Pictures of me with my “boyish” hair cut from 5th grade….goodbye!
 Why keep it?
 So I have to be reminded of it every time I go through my photos?
-No thank you.
-I remember that phase very well and it made me who I am today, but I don’t need it anymore.
+No, thank you.
+I remember that phase very well, and it made me who I am today, but I don’t need it anymore.
 The same went for old yearbooks, high school papers I was saving for some reason, and anything else that was not sparking joy.

-But then you can pop them open and they are ready for storage.
-For my containers I decided to label them according to who’s items were inside and to move the storage to my closet.
+But then you can pop them open, and they are ready for storage.
+For my containers, I decided to label them according to who’s items were inside and move the storage to my closet.

-As you can see from the categories I have a box for: Resources (things I’m interested in learning about or have read), Brashley (that’s Brandon and I’s funny celebrity couple name: Brandon + Ashley= Brashley ha ha!
-Really though this is all our little mementos as a couple), Brandon (his childhood photos and mementos), School & Blog (memories or special mementos from my teaching job or this blog), and last Ashley (my photos and mementos).
+As you can see from the categories, I have a box for Resources (things I’m interested in learning about or have read), Brashley (that’s Brandon and I’s funny celebrity couple name: Brandon + Ashley= Brashley, haha!
+Really though this is all our little mementoes as a couple), Brandon (his childhood photos and mementoes), School & Blog (memories or special mementoes from my teaching job or this blog), and last Ashley (my photos and mementoes).
 I love how little space these dividers take up in my closet and how they are close for easy access if I need them.

 What I did with the stuff I discarded…